x-labs-xyz/technical-dialogue-analysis/README.md

 ## Data Access

 The anonymized dataset used in this study will be made publicly available upon paper acceptance.
+The data dictionary however, is available in the data folder.

 ## Note